 Having a law degree is a common way to get involved in art law.
-Most art lawyers usually begin by specialising in property, intellectual property, copyright or tax law to begin with.
+Most art lawyers usually begin by specializing in property, intellectual property, copyright, or tax law to begin with.

 You can also start by looking at law firms that are affiliated with the Institute of Art and Law.
 This can help show you where to potentially look to get employment.

 As it’s quite a niche occupation, art lawyer jobs are hotly contested.
-As a result, it’s important that you give yourself every possible advantage on your CV.
+As a result, you must give yourself every possible advantage on your CV.

 To give yourself the edge over other candidates, it’s wise to get exposure (or ideally experience) in both sectors of the job.
 This should include both a legal setting and in a gallery or museum.

-Of course, these are not your only options and there are a number of others that you should explore depending on what you would like your specialism to be.
+Of course, these are not your only options and there are several others that you should explore depending on what you would like your specialism to be.

-Elsewhere, if you don’t want to work for a for-profit company, there are a number of charities you could pursue, such as Arts Council England, Historic England or even the National Trust.
+Elsewhere, if you don’t want to work for a for-profit company, there are several charities you could pursue, such as Arts Council England, Historic England, or even the National Trust.

 In addition to this, you should also make sure that you’re aware of what’s happening in the arts.
 This should include regularly reading journals like Museums Journal and Arts Professional.
-There’s also great online resources like Clancco.
+There are also great online resources like Clancco.